-- Anywhere in Kent and those parts of south east London which were in Kent before the boundary changes in 1965, including Beckenham, Bromley, Sidcup, Bexley, Erith and Penge are included although transferred to London in the 1965 boundary changes.
-For the avoidance of doubt, the area covered in west Kent coincides with the current C of E diocese of Rochester.
+- Anywhere in Kent and also those parts of south east London which were in Kent when FKC was founded in 1949.
+This means that Beckenham, Bromley, Sidcup, Bexley, Erith and Penge are included although transferred to London in the 1965 boundary changes.
+For the avoidance of doubt, the area covered in west Kent coincides with the current Church of England diocese of Rochester.

 - All works to maintain the fabric, windows and, in some circumstances, floors, and monuments.
 Grants are available for fixed facilities such as heating, rewiring, disabled access, security, kitchens, and toilets, but only where a small grant will make a significant contribution to keeping a church in use.